+AA0X7001

+RESEARCH METHODOLOGY

-AA0X7001 4 Credits RESEARCH METHODOLOGY Learning Outcomes At the end of the course, students are able to: Examine the logic of scientific discovery and the novelty in research.
-Evaluate the usage of inductive and deductive research.
-Compare the different types of research methodologies.
-Formulate a research proposal.
-Synopsis of Course Contents Using examples from past research and methodologies across 4 disciplines (economics, applied statistics, development studies and politics), this course seeks to examine in its entirety the philosophy and methodology of research so as to help equip students with a better understanding of how to undertake research, analyse data, and write scholarly and policy papers.
+- (1) Examine the logic of scientific discovery and the novelty in research. - (2) Evaluate the usage of inductive and deductive research. - (3) Compare the different types of research methodologies. - (4) Formulate a research proposal.

+Using examples from past research and methodologies across 4 disciplines (economics, applied statistics, development studies and politics), this course seeks to examine in its entirety the philosophy and methodology of research so as to help equip students with a better understanding of how to undertake research, analyse data, and write scholarly and policy papers.
 Following a sequential exposition of the philosophical underpinnings of research and methodology, and the procedures of data collection, estimation and interpretation , the course introduces all the main current methodologies as well as qualitative and quantitative tools of data analysis.

 Lectures will be supplemented with a critical examination of the methodological frameworks used in selected leading publications and by leading scholars from inter/disciplinary fields.

 In class lessons will be revisited towards the end of the course through a careful selection of case studies from multiple disciplines (tier 1 journal publications from economics, applied statistics, dev studies and politics).
 This way, students will have a broad introduction to various ways in which data, methodologies, software and methods are combined in academic research.
 The emphasis will be on methodological debates and diversity within social sciences.
 Equally, they will receive practical lessons on how to handle discipline-specific big data sets.

 Lastly, they will receive hands-on training on complete research proposal developments applying creative and critical thinking using problem sets.

-Assessment Weightage Continuous Assessment:70% Final Examination: 30% Medium of Instruction English t
+Continuous Assessment:100% Final Examination: None

+RESEARCH PROJECT

+Course Pre-requisite(s)/ Minimum Requirement(s)

+AA0X7001

-AA027015 10 Credits RESEARCH PROJECT Learning Outcomes At the end of the course, students are able to: (1) Determine a suitable topic for actual problems, objective and background of research based on actual issues in organization or industry.
-(2) Analyse information from the relevant literature and design a research framework.
-(3) Determine the appropriate methodology in collecting the required data.
-(4) Integrate the information/ data collected.
-(5) Prepare written research report Synopsis of Course Contents The course is designed to train students in conducting research in public administration and writing a research paper.
+- (1) Determine a suitable topic for actual problems, objective and background of research based on actual issues in organization or industry. - (2) Analyse information from the relevant literature and design a research framework. - (3) Determine the appropriate methodology in collecting the required data. - (4) Integrate the information/ data collected. - (5) Prepare written research report

+The course is designed to train students in conducting research in public administration and writing a research paper.
 Each student is guided by one supervisor from faculty and can be together from industry experts from the development of a research project to the completion of the research report.
 The stages include identification of issues, establish problem statement, research questions, research design, literature review (analysis, synthesis and critic of empirical research and theory), data collection, data analysis, analysis of the findings to answer the research questions, and drawing appropriate conclusions.

-Assessment Weightage Continuous Assessment:100% Final Examination: None Medium of Instruction English
+Continuous Assessment:100% Final Examination: None

-AA027002 4 Credits PUBLIC ADMINISTRATION AND POLITICS Learning Outcomes At the end of the course, students are able to: Apply concepts and theories of public administration in government practices.
-Analyse contemporary issues in public administration context.
-Evaluate contemporary practice of public administration in different political system context Compare good practices of governance in public administration Synopsis of Course Contents This course focuses on important elements in the context of public administration such as key theories, democracy and bureaucracy, intergovernmental relations, core functions of public administration, ethics and accountability issues as well as social equity.
+AA027002 PUBLIC ADMINISTRATION AND POLITICS 4 Credits Learning Outcomes At the end of the course, students are able to: (1) Apply concepts and theories of public administration in government practices.
+(2) Analyse contemporary issues in public administration context.
+(3) Evaluate contemporary practice of public administration in different political system context (4) Compare good practices of governance in public administration Synopsis of Course This course focuses on important elements in the context of Contents public administration such as key theories, democracy and bureaucracy, intergovernmental relations, core functions of public administration, ethics and accountability issues as well as social equity.
 This course also emphasizes on technology and information management aspects as well as governance and performance of public sector.
 Assessment Weightage Continuous Assessment: 60% Final Examination: 40 % Medium of Instruction English